christian-vigh-phpclasses/PdfToText/README.md

 	$status 	=  $pdf -> HasFormData ( ) ;

 Returns true if the PDF file contains form data.

+### MarkTextLike ( $regex, $mark_start, $mark_end ) ###

+Sometimes it may be convenient, when you want to extract only a portion of text, to say : "I want to extract text between this title and this title".
+The MarkTextLike() method provides some support for such a task.
+Imagine you have documents that have the same structure, all starting with an "Introduction" title :

+	Introduction
+		...
+		some text
+		...
+	Some other title
+		...

+By calling the MarkTextLike() method such as in the example below :

+	$pdf -> MarkTextLike ( '/\bIntroduction\b/', '<M>', '</M' ) ;

+then you will get as output :

+	<M>Introduction</M>
+		...
+		some text
+		...
+	<M>Some other title</M>

+Adding such markers in the output will allow you to easily extract the text between the chapters "Introduction" and "Some other title", using a regular expression.

+The font name used for the first string matched by the specified regular expression will be searched later to add markers around all the text portions using this font.

+The parameters are the following :

+- *$regex* (string) : A regular expression to match the text to be matched.
+Subsequent portions of text using the same font will be surrounded by the marker start/end strings.

+- *$marker_start*, *$marker_end* (string) : Markers to surround the string when a match is found.

 ### SetCaptures ###